Including and Excluding Objects from a Database

 3. liquibase generate-changelog --include-objects="my_table"

 Note: Enter the name of your table in place of my_table.
-You must pass include-objects to the left of generate-changelog.
+You must pass --include-objects to the right of generate-changelog.

 You will see the mytable object printed to the console output.